neondatabase/website/content/docs/extensions/pg_embedding.md

 - `efConstruction`: 64, 128, and 256
 - `efSearch`: 32, 64, 128, 256, and 512

-For a million rows of data, we recommend an `m` setting between 48 and 64.
-As mentioned [above](#tuning-the-hnsw-algorithm), `efSearch` should be equal to or larger than the number of nearest neighbors you want your search to return.
+For a million rows of data, we recommend an `m` setting between 48 and 64, and as mentioned [above](#tuning-the-hnsw-algorithm), `efSearch` should be equal to or larger than the number of nearest neighbors you want your search to return.

 To learn more about the benchmark, see [Introducing pg_embedding extension for vector search in Postgres and LangChain](https://neon.tech/blog/pg-embedding-extension-for-vector-search).
 Try experimenting with different settings to find the ones that work best for your particular application.
 </Admonition>